jzeyl/Ear-Measures/README.md

 # Ear-measures

-This set of R scripts automates the calculates various 3D linear measurements, angles, and surface areas from 3D coordinate input in the form of *.fcsv (Slicer) or *.pp (MeshLab).
+This set of R scripts calculates various 3D linear measurements, angles, and surface areas from 3D coordinate input in the form of *.fcsv (Slicer) or *.pp (MeshLab) files.
 These include angles between a plane of best fit to a point of interests, smallest distance from a point to a plane.
 The coordinates were taken from microCT scans of ears, but can be applied to other 3D coordinate data.
 The import of coordinate data and the export of calculated values and computed coordinates are automated.
 The output extracts 7 landmark coordinates, the angles of interest, and other measurements, and combines this into several unique *.csv files based on the given ID.
 In addition, there are scripts to plot wireframe diagrams based on the coordinates using the ‘rgl’ package.

-0_input.R Import coordinatesThe inputs are a set of fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
-The input/output scripts have a function to search for all the files and subfolders to find the all files of that type

 Importing the coordinates and running the calculation scripts:
 > Import, calculate and export MASTER.R

+Example input coordinates are in the 'Input' folder.
+The inputs are a set of fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.

 Calculation files: